Projects provide a way of collecting together all your work on a particular topic or course, and automatically granting access to your collaborators.

-A project’s home page shows a timeline of activity on the project, the list of members, and links to create new content or browse the project’s existing content.
+A project’s home page shows a timeline of activity on the project, the list of members, review queues belonging to the project, and links to create new content or browse the project’s existing content.

 The timeline shows all activity on exams or questions belonging to the question, as well as comments attached to the project itself.
 Timeline items belonging to each project you’re a member of will also be shown in your personal timeline on the editor homepage.

-The cog icon at the top of the page takes you to the project’s options page.
+The Project settings link at the top of the page takes you to the project’s settings page.
 On this page you can change any of the project’s settings or, if you’re the project’s owner and it isn’t your personal workspace, delete it.

 Click on the cog icon at the top-right of the page to change a project’s settings.

 If Visible to non-members? is ticked, the project and all of its published content will be visible to the general public.

 The Default language and Default licence determine the settings used for new questions and exams created within this project.

 From the project’s homepage, click on the settings icon at the top of the list of members to go to the member settings page.
 In the Add a member box, type the name of the person you want to invite.
 If they don’t have an account yet, their email address; they’ll get an email asking them to create an account and when they do, they’ll be given access to your project immediately.